TROPICAL STORM AND HURRICANE PREPARATION

 Plan your stay or evacuation:

 Stay Home: However, before you choose this option, make sure you know your elevation.
 If we experience a storm that may put a significant storm surge in your home, you need to look at the other options.
-Also, people in manufactured and mobile homes cannot use this option.
-Mobile homes and manufactured homes are not built to withstand the high winds associated with tropical storms and hurricanes.

 Stay With a Friend or Relative Who has a Safe Place: If this is your plan, make arrangements in advance.
 You need to make sure that where you are going is safe.
 It defeats the purpose of evacuating if you go to an unsafe place.